fgr-araujo/single-spa/README.md

 # Notes

-## Why `!sofe`
+## Why `@portal/`
 I'm using webpack (a static module bundler) to build each application for our micro-frontend approach.
 Webpack requires access to everything it needs to include in the bundle at build time.
 This means when an app that imports a service, for example planets importing the fetchWithCache service, webpack will try to bundle the service into the planets bundle.
 The built in way to avoid webpack doing this is [webpack externals](https://webpack.js.org/configuration/externals/), using externals works really well but to avoid having to include a regex for each service I'm using the postfix to signal to webpack (and developers) that the import is another micro-app/service/front-end.
-Sofe for Service Oriented Front-End, it isn't required if you would rather include a different postfix or none at all it should work, you'll just have to modify each webpack config for externals.
+The prefix isn't required if you would rather include a different postfix or none at all it should work, you'll just have to modify each webpack config for externals.

 ## Code splitting
 Code splitting is a complicated topic.
 I'm not going to dive into each facet of it within Webpack, see [Webpacks docs for